The Camino de Santiago on horseback

-As you may already know, there are many ways to do the Camino.
-You can do it on foot, by bike, with or without companions, with your dog… But for all the adventurers who decide to embark on this pilgrimage, there is only one that connects with the past and origins of the route: doing the Camino de Santiago on horseback.
+As you may already know, there are many ways to undertake the Camino.
+You can do it on foot, by bicycle, with or without companions, with your dog… But for all the adventurers who decide to embark on this pilgrimage, there is only one that connects with the past and origins of the route: to do the Camino de Santiago on horseback.

-And when we talk about “taking a journey to the past from the present”, we mean that indeed, this is one of the oldest ways to travel it, typical of kings, nobles, and bishops.
-Initially, it was the wealthiest families who could afford to have a horse, maintain it, and take it along on such a journey.
+And when we talk about "taking a journey to the past from the present", we mean that indeed, this is one of the oldest ways to traverse it, typical of kings, nobles, and bishops.
+Initially, it was the wealthiest families who could afford to have a horse, maintain it, and take it on such a journey with them.
 But now things have changed, and having an equestrian companion is just one more option among all those we offer you.
-If you want to know the ins and outs of this option and feel like a true lady or gentleman, join us as we review all the useful details you shouldn’t overlook.
+If you want to learn the ins and outs of this option and feel like a true lady or gentleman, join us to review all the useful details that should not be overlooked.

-Pilgriming on horseback is a beautiful way to do the Camino de Santiago
+Pilgriming on horseback is a very beautiful way to do the Camino de Santiago

-First of all, we want you to know that the range of Jacobean routes is wide, and you’ll need to decide which one you want to take based on the time you have, your possibilities, and the logistics to properly care for your horse.
-Traveling with a horse requires more preparation than other modes, both for you and your horse.
+First of all, we want you to know that the range of Jacobean Routes is wide, and you need to think about which one you want to undertake, depending on the time you have, your possibilities, and the logistics to take good care of your horse.
+Traveling with a horse requires greater preparation than the other modalities, both for you and for your horse.
 You can choose to do it independently or in a group.
-But if this is your first time doing a long journey on horseback, we recommend that you go with the best company possible.
-Another point to keep in mind is your riding experience, which will be essential for your comfort and the comfort of your horse.
-We recommend that you inform yourself and get proper advice before embarking on this equine adventure.
+But if this is your first time doing a long journey on horseback, we recommend that you go with the best possible company.
+Another point we must consider is your riding experience, which will be necessary for your comfort and that of the horse itself.
+We recommend that you inform yourself and seek good advice before embarking on this equestrian adventure.

-Keep in mind that on this path, you’ll encounter many pilgrims, walkers, cyclists, dogs, and livestock, so it’s not advisable to take a skittish or unaccustomed horse.
-Likewise, you should know that you’ll also pass through villages and cross roads, so the presence of cars and noise should be taken into account.
-Therefore, the best option is for the horse to be accustomed to you or the route, and for both of you to enjoy the magnificent experience of riding in this both solitary and social environment.
+Keep in mind that on this path you will encounter many pilgrims, walkers, cyclists, dogs, and livestock, and therefore it is not advisable to bring a skittish or unaccustomed horse.
+Likewise, you should know that you will also pass through villages or cross roads, and thus the presence of cars and noise must be considered.
+For this reason, the best option is for the horse to be accustomed to you or to the path so that both of you can enjoy the magnificent experience of riding in this simultaneously solitary and social environment.

 Things to consider

-It’s very helpful to make a list of things you can’t overlook before starting your trip on horseback, and since it’s our job to accompany you, we’ve made it for you:
+It is very useful to make a list of things you cannot overlook before embarking on your horseback journey, and since our role is to accompany you, we have made it for you.

 Check the weather

-It will be very helpful for both you and your horse to choose a warm day (but not excessively hot) to do the Camino.
+For both you and the horse, it will be very useful to choose a warm day (but not excessively) to undertake the journey.
 Too much heat could cause overheating, while too much cold could slow you down and even be uncomfortable.
-Therefore, it’s recommended to do it in the fall or spring.
+Therefore, it is recommended to do it in autumn or spring.

 Accommodation

-Keep in mind that not many accommodations allow parking for the horse and provide services to take care of it.
-Plan each stage carefully and where you’ll stay—this is very important.
+Keep in mind that there are not many accommodations that allow parking for the horse and have services to attend to it.
+Plan each stage well and where you will stay; it is very important.

-Pilgrim on horseback resting at a stage of the French Camino
+Horseback pilgrim resting during a stage of the French Way

 Accessories

-Although these are more like essential items than accessories if you’ve decided to travel on your own, here’s a list: First-aid kit, a waterproof blanket, saddle, stirrups, bandages and protectors for the horse, cleaning accessories, a bucket for feeding or drinking, reflective vest, helmet, gloves, and sunglasses.
-Keep in mind that you’ll need to check where to buy food for your companion or distribute it before you start so you don’t have to carry it.
+Although more than accessories, they will be essential items if you have decided to travel on your own; we will provide you with the list.
+First aid kit, a waterproof blanket, saddle, stirrups, bandages and protectors for the horse, cleaning accessories, a bucket for feeding or watering, a reflective vest, helmet, gloves, and sunglasses.
+Keep in mind that you should check where to buy food for your companion or distribute it before starting to avoid having to carry it.

 Final details

-Review the sections you want to cover and assess their difficulty level.
-This will be very helpful so you can travel relaxed without worrying about your or your horse’s fatigue.
-To avoid overworking the horse, remember there are post stations where you can stop and rest with it, but you should plan this ahead of time.
-The key factor is to consider how accustomed the animal is to you as much as how accustomed you are to it.
-And don’t forget to bring the necessary documentation and prepare by training together to get into physical condition so you can enjoy every kilometer of the route.
+Review the sections you wish to undertake and analyze the level of difficulty of each.
+This will be of great help to ensure that you travel relaxed and without worrying about the fatigue of the horse or your own.
+To avoid overexerting it, keep in mind that there are stops where you can pause and rest with it, but you must plan this from home.
+The key factor is to consider the acclimatization that the animal has with you as well as the acclimatization you have with it.
+And do not forget to bring the necessary documentation and prepare by training together to achieve a physical condition that allows you to enjoy every kilometer of the route.

-Oh!
-And don’t forget to bring the pilgrim’s credential and get it properly stamped so you can get your Compostela upon reaching Santiago.
-Remember: walking the last 100 km of an official route leading to Santiago de Compostela is enough.
+Ah!
+And do not forget to bring the pilgrim passport and stamp it properly, so you can obtain your Compostela upon arriving in Santiago.
+Remember: completing the last 100 km of an official route leading to Santiago de Compostela is sufficient.

-Doing the Camino de Santiago on horseback is a unique experience that connects with the tradition and history of ancient pilgrims.
-Although it requires meticulous planning and physical and logistical preparation for both you and your horse, the reward is huge.
-Being able to travel this ancient route on your equine companion allows you to enjoy nature, spirituality, and interaction with other pilgrims in a special way.
-If you decide to embark on this adventure, remember to gather information, prepare everything in advance, and above all, enjoy every step of the journey. ¡Buen camino, equestrian knight or lady!
+Doing the Camino de Santiago on horseback is a unique experience that connects with the tradition and history of the ancient pilgrims.
+Although it requires meticulous planning and physical and logistical preparation for both you and your horse, the reward is immense.
+Being able to traverse this millenary route on the back of your equine companion will allow you to enjoy nature, spirituality, and interaction with other pilgrims in a special way.
+If you decide to embark on this adventure, remember to inform yourself well, prepare everything in advance, and above all, enjoy every step of the journey. ¡Buen camino, equestrian gentleman or lady!